- Table of ContentsPrint

 Signs and Symptoms of Crack Overdose

-When a person experiences a crack overdose, their body becomes pathologically over-stimulated—often resulting in the development of seizure activity or heart rate and rhythm disturbances.
+When a person experiences an overdose, their body becomes pathologically over-stimulated—often resulting in the development of seizure activity or heart rate and rhythm disturbances.
 Often, this results in seizures or heart rate abnormalities 4.